Wearing the Crown of Life

 After all, isn’t that what our Christ did in the wilderness?
 Coming at Satan with the solid truth, the infallible Word?
 “When the devil had finished all this tempting, he left Him until an opportune time” (Luke 4:13).
 The devil wasn’t done working on Jesus’ resolve.
 He wasn’t finished trying to wear Him down.

 And Satan is going to keep looking for that opportune time when it comes to challenging me too.
-All I have to do is keep enduring.
-Not an easy task by any means.
+I just need to keep enduring.
+That's not an easy task by any means.
 And I don’t like the idea of being constantly worn down, worn out, or even “wearing out life.”

 I prefer a more joyful view, one that has the assurance that the Lord is right by my side.
-The one the Apostle Paul gave Timothy in chapter four of his second letter.
-He talks about keeping our head when under attack, enduring hardships, and encouraging each other in the face of opposition.
+It's the advice the Apostle Paul wrote to Timothy.
+He talks about keeping our head when under attack, enduring hardships, and encouraging each other in the face of opposition (2 Timothy 4:5).

-Paul also talks about my attitude though, something I’m constantly working on when I do stand firm, when I do endure.
+Paul also talks about my attitude, something I’m constantly working on when I do stand firm, when I do endure.
 I’m to use careful instruction, not a sledgehammer of being right.
 And when I don’t think I’m making headway, I’m also to calm down “with great patience.”
-Oh, not just ordinary patience, but a whole new standard of endurance.
+Oh, not just ordinary patience, but a whole new standard of endurance (2 Timothy 4:2).

-But then Paul talks about the good fight he fought and the race he’s finished.
+Finally Paul speaks about the good fight he fought and the race he’s finished (2 Timothy 4:7).
 Racing and fighting don’t come naturally to me.
-It exhausts me to think about it.
+It exhausts me to even think about it.
 Paul obviously had a lot more energy than I have, and he was much more confrontational than I am.

-The day will come when I will better appreciate Teddy Roosevelt’s comment about certain people who are nearing their life’s end.
-I hope it will be true that I too have “warmed both hands over the fire of life.”
+The day will come when I will better appreciate Teddy Roosevelt’s comment about certain people who are nearing their life’s end, those who have "warmed both hands over the fire of life."
+I hope that will be true for me as well.

 I don’t want to leave this earth with a half-hearted, worn out approach to my life.
 Instead I want to know that my fight is over, my race is ended, and that I gave my all to my Savior.